ejnelson/howidev/README.md

    well hello@howidev.com)
 3. reading the blog posts of other developers

-I'm using netlify to deploy to my domain from github.
+I'm using netlify to deploy to the howidev.com domain from github.
 Any time the master branch of this github repo updates, netlify triggers a new build automagically and deploys to my domain hosted on google domains!
 (I'm paying 12\$ a year for this website)